dfanology/dfanology.github.io/about.md

 list_title: About / CV
 ---

-I am currently a scientific researcher broadly in the fields of nanoscience, optics, biology, and micro-fabrication, with over 7 years' experience in experimental physics, engineering, and nanotechnology.
-This included thorough and extensive use of nanofabrication techniques in clean-room environments, in particular EUV lithography, e-beam lithography, 2PP lithography, Raman spectroscopy, fluorescence microscopy, and electron microscopy.
+I am currently a research fellow working broadly in the fields of nanotechnology, materials science, optics, and biology.
+This included thorough and extensive use of nanofabrication techniques in clean-room environments and design and construction of optical setups, in particular EUV lithography, e-beam lithography, 2PP lithography, Raman spectroscopy, fluorescence microscopy with super-resolution techniques, and electron microscopy.
 I originally trained as an electrical engineer and worked for a number of years designing electrical power distribution and control systems for industrial plants.

-A short resume is listed below while some projects are described in more detail under "Science".
+My current hobbies include swing dancing, flying light planes, and am learning to surf.

 ### Publications